Uranus: The Planet on a Very Tilted Axis

 (In a bid to minimize rectum comments, Planetary Society blogger Emily Lakdawalla has trained students to point and shout "You're a nuss!" when the name is dropped.)

-In the religion of ancient Greece, Uranus was revered as the primordial god of the sky.
+In ancient Greece, Uranus was revered as the primordial Greek god of the sky.
 He had a son named Cronos and a (more famous) grandson known as Zeus.
-These figures were later conflated with two Roman deities: Saturn and Jupiter.
+These figures were later conflated in Roman mythology into two deities: Saturn and Jupiter.

-Though the planet Uranus was discovered by astronomer William Herschel March 13, 1781, he didn't give it the name we use today.
-A loyal Briton, Herschel wanted to call this faraway world Georgium Sidus — or "George's Star"— in honor of King George III.
+Though astronomer William Herschel discovered the planet Uranus March 13, 1781 — the first planet found with the help of a telescope — Herschel didn't give it the name we use today.
+A loyal Briton, Herschel wanted to call new planet Georgium Sidus — or "The Georgian Planet" — in honor of King George III.

 By nature that name was politically charged.
 To avoid alienating non-British stargazers, German astronomer Johann Elert Bode suggested calling the planet "Uranus" in 1783.
-Eventually, his alternative moniker won out.
+Eventually, the name Uranus won out.

 Advertisement

-Bode may have been German, but the planet he named looks like it's trapped in a Dutch angle.
+Bode may have been German, but the planet he named looks like it's trapped in a Dutch tilt.

-Planets rotate around an axis, the line connecting their northern and southern poles.
+Planets rotate around a magnetic axis, the line connecting their North Pole and South Pole.
 And speaking of spin cycles, you probably know that all the planets in this solar system are simultaneously orbiting the sun.

 Advertisement